neutrinojs/neutrino/docs/presets/README.md

 team, or company preferences.
 You can even create your own presets from scratch.

 If you are familiar with Babel presets, Neutrino presets work similarly.
-For example, given the Babel preset `babel-preset-react`, you can compile React code with JSX to vanilla JavaScript calls.
+For example, given the Babel preset `@babel/preset-react`, you can compile React code with JSX to vanilla JavaScript calls.
 Neutrino adopts this same concept by adapting webpack into a tool that understands configurations-as-packages, i.e. presets.
 Many more aspects of development surround building a complete React project, for which webpack is commonly used.